-“Syrians forced to flee their homes often find themselves in a legal abyss with devastating economic effects; this new initiative coincides with the Jordanian government’s own positive steps to improve the financial independence of refugees and will allow Syrians to improve their livelihoods now and in the future,” said George Soros, founder and chairman of the Open Society Foundations.
+“Syrians forced to flee their homes often find themselves in a legal abyss with devastating economic effects; this new initiative coincides with the Jordanian government’s own positive steps to improve the financial independence of refugees and will allow Syrians to improve their livelihoods now and in the future,” said George Soros, founder and chair of the Open Society Foundations.

 With no quick solutions to the Syrian crisis on the horizon, refugees’ legal needs are becoming increasingly urgent.
 “Through legal empowerment, this project will help Syrian refugees to better contribute to and participate in the societies where they now live; this will also help host countries by reducing the dependency and consequently the cost of refugee communities,” commented Ammar Abu Zayyad, executive director of the Open Society Foundations’ Arab Regional Office.

 Syrian refugees in Jordan and Lebanon confront numerous legal challenges including registration of marriages, divorces, and births, as well as obstacles to accessing health, education, the labor market, property, and entrepreneurship rights.
 As part of this project, community facilitators and paralegals from the refugee and host community will work with Syrians to find solutions to these legal problems and to build longer-term knowledge, understanding, and policy change.